Lenstros/sde-assignment/README.md

    npm install
    ```

+3. Setup MongoDB
+    - Create db as test
+    - create a collection called as users

 3. Set up your environment variables:
    - Update the `MONGO_URI` variable in the `.env` file with your MongoDB URI.